olcf/olcf-user-docs/software/profiling/Scorep.rst

 |

--- Make
+-- Makefiles
 ++++++++++++++++++

-Setting ``PREP = scorep`` variable within the Makefile will allow for instrumentation control while using ``make``
+Setting ``PREP = scorep`` variable within a Makefile will allow for instrumentation control while using ``make``

 Additionaly, one can add other scorep options within the ``PREP`` variable e.g. ``--cuda``